johaGL/old_version_tracegroomer/README.md

 However we have some indications that can slightly differ for [users having VIB results as input](#users-having-vib-results), [users having IsoCor results](#users-having-isocor-results) or users having ['generic' type of data](#users-having-generic-data).

-### Users having VIB results

-As shown in the example 'toy2' [here](examples/toy2/), give the names of the sheets that are present in your excel file coherently.

-Our pipeline performs, by default:
-- the subtraction of the means of the blanks across all metabolites' abundance for each sample.
-- seting to NaN the values of abundance that are under the limit of detection (LOD).
-- excluding metabolites whose abundance values across all samples are under LOD (excluded then from all tables by default).
-- stomping fractions values to be comprised between 0 and 1 (some negative and some superior to 1 values can occur after )

-You can modify all those options depending on your needs, they appear as 'optional arguments' in the help menu.

 ### Users having IsoCor results